Financial Aid and Scholarships

 Boston Conservatory’s top priority is to cultivate an environment where community members of all backgrounds, identities, and abilities feel supported, valued, and empowered.

-Boston Conservatory faculty members Sarah Brady, Robert Sheena, Jan Halloran, Margaret Phillips, and Anne Howarth present a Faculty Wind Quintet recital.
-Repertoire will include the world premiere of a Boston Conservatory commission by Dan VanHassel.
+Boston Conservatory at Berklee faculty members Sarah Brady, Robert Sheena, Jan Halloran, Margaret Phillips, and Anne Howarth present a Faculty Wind Quintet recital, featuring compositions by Gunther Schuller, Luciano Berio, Irving Fine, and Boston Conservatory at Berklee alum Mason Bynes.